carlhenrikrolf/microtonOS/learn/xenharmonic_chords.md

 Similarly for tunings with poor approximations of the octave.
 If both the fifth and the octave are poorly approximated, harmony according to these principles will become very difficult.
 For such tunings, another theory would be preferable.
+For such tunings, consider using the harmonic series just intonation, on which there are ample resources elsewhere.
 Generalising tension chords is trivial ...

 Generalising progressions is easy by using scale steps.
+It is especially easy when the notes are mapped to a traditional piano (Halberstadt) layout.
 I wonder if that is why descending scale steps are so common in contemporary Middle Eastern and Indian musics.
+(Note that Middle Eastern and Indian classical musics do not use harmony apart from parallel octaves and bass drone notes.)
 Planing is easy if the tuning has steps of equal size, such as an edo, ed3/2, etc.
+It is especially easy if notes are mapped to an isomorpic keyboard layout.
 For unequal tunings, more care must be taken and planing may not even be possible.
 Descending fifths is possible if both fifths and octaves are well approximated.
 Note that if both the fifth and the octave are well approximated, then the fouth will also be.